jajera/vsx-remote-ssh/docs/USAGE.md

 3. Enter the name of the file or folder
 4. For files, the new file will open in the editor

+## Using Remote Folder Mounts

+Remote folder mounting allows you to add specific remote folders to your workspace, making them easily accessible and providing optimized performance.

+### Mounting a Remote Folder

+1. Press `Ctrl+Shift+P` to open the Command Palette
+2. Type "Remote SSH: Mount Remote Folder" and select the command
+3. Select the SSH host you want to mount a folder from
+4. Enter the path to the remote folder you want to mount
+5. The folder will be added to your workspace and appear in the Explorer view

+### Managing Mounted Folders

+#### Via Command Palette

+1. Press `Ctrl+Shift+P` to open the Command Palette
+2. Type "Remote SSH: Unmount Remote Folder" to remove a mount
+3. Select the mounted folder you want to unmount

+#### Via Explorer Context Menu

+1. Right-click on a mounted folder in the Explorer view
+2. Select "Unmount Remote Folder" from the context menu

+### Mount Performance Optimization

+The extension automatically optimizes performance for mounted folders based on your usage patterns and network conditions.

+#### Viewing Mount Performance

+1. Press `Ctrl+Shift+P` to open the Command Palette
+2. Type "Remote SSH: Show Mount Performance Stats" and select the command
+3. A webview will open showing performance metrics for your mounted folders, including:
+   - Operation success rates
+   - Cache hit rates
+   - Network quality
+   - Data transfer statistics
+   - Usage patterns

+#### Optimizing Mount Performance

+1. Press `Ctrl+Shift+P` to open the Command Palette
+2. Type "Remote SSH: Optimize Mount Performance" and select the command
+3. The extension will analyze your usage patterns and network conditions
+4. Optimizations will be applied automatically, such as:
+   - Adjusting cache size and TTL
+   - Enabling/disabling prefetching
+   - Enabling/disabling compression
+   - Adapting to network conditions

+### Mount Persistence

+Mounted folders are automatically restored when you reopen VS Code, ensuring your workspace setup remains consistent.

 ## Using Remote Terminals

 ### Opening a Terminal